-This Netflix Original just recently dropped (in November, which annoys me far more than it should), and is a slightly generic, but easily enjoyable family-friendly film.
-What earns it the honorable mention spot is an incredibly enthusiastic Kurt Russell as old Saint Nick.
-The amount of holiday cheer he doles out (both in the the movie and to the audience) is surprisingly high, making The Christmas Chronicles a must-watch movie for fans of the actor and one I’ll probably revisit every year from now on.
+The Christmas Chronicles may be a fairly predictable affair that doesn’t stand out among other holiday films for the most part, but the incredibly enthusiastic Kurt Russell as old Saint Nick is great enough to earn it a spot on my list here.
+The amount of holiday cheer he doles out – to both the movie’s characters and the audience – is surprisingly high, making The Christmas Chronicles a must-watch movie for fans of the actor and one I’ll probably revisit every year from now on.

 I’m not really sure if they celebrate the same holidays we do in Neverland, but the tale of an older Peter Pan saving his children from his one-handed archenemy is a solid pick to watch by the fireplace during this cold season.
 With its whimsical and emotional story that ends up reminding a workaholic Pan of what’s really important life, and some fun hijinks thanks to Tinker Bell and the Lost Boys, Hook will always hold a special place in my heart.